nandinip92/graphql-react-mongodb-demo/backend/docs/StepsForCreatingBackend.md

   - mongodb → raw driver, you control everything, less abstraction.

   - mongoose → middleman library that helps you work with MongoDB using JavaScript objects instead of raw commands.
 It adds schemas, validation, and models.

-`body-parser`

-- Middleware for Express that parses incoming request bodies.
-- Used here to parse JSON requests before Apollo Server processes them.

-`cors`

-- Middleware to enable Cross-Origin Resource Sharing.
-- Allows your frontend app (running on a different port, like React on http://localhost:3000) to make requests to your backend (http://localhost:4000).

 ### Step- 4 Connecting to MongoDB